PunishXIV/Splatoon/Presets/Dawntrail/Raids/Ultimate - Dancing Mad/Phase 1.md

 > For example: for "↑→ 1" you need to put position of "UP" arrow drop.
 For "↑→ 2" you need to put position of "RIGHT" arrow drop.
 >
 > Note: if your strategy shows you picture of →↑ instead of ↑→, it does not matter; the order can be either - it is random.
 Just make sure that you assign up/down placement to 1st element, and left/right placement to 2nd element.
 Good luck!
+>
+> Also note: elements with words (-- Left--, etc) are just for visual separation and do not serve any purpose.

 ```
 https://github.com/PunishXIV/Splatoon/raw/refs/heads/main/SplatoonScripts/Duties/Dawntrail/Dancing%20Mad/P1_Arrows.cs